District Director of Information Services

-Regroup works with hundreds of customers within the educational, government, corporate, and non-profit sectors.
+Regroup works with hundreds of clients within the educational, government, corporate and non-profit sectors.
 Case studies of selected Regroup partners are below.

 The North Orange County Community College District (NOCCCD) has three major campuses, along with numerous other specialized locations within a 155 square mile area.
 With an enrollment of over 61,000 students and more than 2,500 employees, NOCCCD needed a more effective way to communicate between its district office and multiple campuses – both on a day-to-day basis and during an emergency situation.